 We recommend that you to apply for the conditional loan when your degree program is underway or will start in the near future, with the understanding that you must complete the AA degree within two years of the initial award distribution date.
 Candidates who don’t complete their program within two years run the risk of loan repayment.

-There are four application deadlines for the 2018-19 academic year:
+The application deadlines for the 2018-19 academic year were:

 September 1, 2018

 December 11, 2018

 Complete applications must be postmarked by the application deadline in order to be considered for that round of funding.